Addressable quantum gates: The model

-For the Bell state creation circuit, just like for any textbook quantum circuit encoding, the stored address spaces are unused and the target address spaces remain fixed.
+\begin{example} With $\calA = \{2,3\}$, the vector $ (\ket{2} +e^{-i\frac{ \pi}{8}} \ket{3} +\ket{3 2}+\ket{2 3})/2$ is a valid state of $\calH_{\calW}$. \end{example} For the Bell state creation circuit, just like for any textbook quantum circuit encoding, the stored address spaces are unused and the target address spaces remain fixed.
 Specifying the target addresses for each sector makes the underlying background layer redundant: we might just as well dismantle the circuit as in Fig. \ref{fig:epr3}.
 In other examples with dynamically evolving wirings, the circuit may even be in a superposition of several arrow configurations ---see e.g. Fig. \ref{fig:QSAQC}.
 Such superpositions of wirings induce superpositions of orders of applications of gates on the quantum data stored in $\calH_\calQ$:

 \begin{definition}[Data space] Let ${\cal D}$ be a finite set of possible {\em data values}.
 The set of words on data of length at most $n$ is denoted by ${\cal Q} = {\cal D}^{\leq n}$.
 Since ${\cal D}$ is finite, so is ${\cal Q}$.
 The Hilbert space $\calH_{{\cal Q}}$ is referred to as a {\em data space}. \end{definition}